RetroDECK/ES-DE/INSTALL.md

 You need **xmlstarlet** installed for these scripts to work.

-The diff command is of course used to do a sanity check that the changes look reasonable before deleting the old files.
-This is an example for the BIOS file when going from driver version 0221 to 0226:
+The diff command is used to do a sanity check that the changes look reasonable before deleting the old files.
+This is an example for the BIOS file when going from driver version 0.221 to 0.226:
 ```
 diff mamebioses.xml mamebioses.xml_OLD
 1c1